huntermonk/huntermonk.github.io/_posts/2020-8-11-unmute-and-laugh.md

 That's true, but that's the equivalent of someone smiling when you tell them a joke to your face.
 It's not the same as something audible.
 We have all said a joke to someone where they've softly smiled or said, "that's funny".
 It's just not the same.

 Also, laughing begets more laughing.
 The response I get when I say this is some stupid shit like:
-1. I'm an independent thinker, I laugh because I want to
+1. I'm an independent thinker, I laugh because I want to.
-2. I hate laugh tracks on tv shows
+2. I hate laugh tracks on TV shows.

 Get over yourself.
 Laughing from peers causes you to laugh whether you're aware of it or not.
 It's why:
-1. Standups aren't given to an empty room
+1. Standups aren't given to an empty room.
-2. Watching funny movies with your friends is better even if you're not talking to each other
+2. Watching funny movies with your friends is better even if you're not talking to each other.

 **TL;DR: Unmute yourself to laugh in big meetings and you will have a 10x better experience.**